 - Natpool - VPN Interface Natpool.
 Optionally, designate a DHCP sub-template.

 The NAT pool defines a range of IP addresses that the firewall can use to translate the source address of connections from VPN clients.
 The NAT pool translates the addresses in the same way as NAT rules do.
 Connections that use the NAT Pool must not match any NAT rules.

-- Optionally, you can create or apply templates for the following additional network elements.
+- Optionally, you can create feature templates for the following additional network elements:

 Create the Device Template